5 Steps to Track and Prevent Allergies

 If your child only seems to have symptoms at school, here are several items to consider as possible sources:

-- Pets in the classroom – often there is a class gerbil, rabbit, or other rodent.
+- Pets in the classroom – often there is a class gerbil, rabbit, or other rodents.
 You can test this by asking the teacher to let someone take the pet home for two weeks and see if your child improves.

 - Plants and grass – there may be specific grass or pollens present only at school.
 This would be difficult to prevent exposure to.